istio/istio.io/content/en/docs/concepts/security/index.md

    -----END CERTIFICATE-----
 {{< /text >}}

-Once created, istio's control plane will use these for validating certificates in secure communications, like mutual TLS (mTLS).
+Once created, the Istio control plane will use these for validating certificates in secure communications, like mutual TLS (mTLS).

 ### Important notes